The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 - Paul = 2.0g/kg, 160g of protein = 32% of total calories

-So even with the same weight and overall calorie target their macro splits are already different.
+So even with the same weight and overall calorie target, their macro splits are already different.
 But their results will largely be the same.
-Already this is highlighting, a best macro split for fat loss just doesn’t exist.
+Already this is highlighting, a best macro split for fat loss doesn’t exist.

 Before We Go On, Let Me Prove I’m Not Bullshitting You

-So right about now, you might be a little skeptical of what I’m telling you.
+So right about now, you might be a little sceptical of what I’m telling you.
 After all, you’ve had it drilled into your for so long that this matters so much.
-I hear you my friend.
+I hear you, my friend.
 And with that said, I’m going to put your mind at ease with a few pictures.

 These are some of my awesome clients who I’ve helped in the past make huge breakthroughs with their weight and fat loss.
 Trust me when I say, these people were all in the same spot you are right now.
 Confused, overwhelmed and lost.
 Feeling like they’d tried everything, but nothing would ever work.

 This is Jacques.
 We didn’t focus on macros splits and look at the results.